ggcr/demosaicing/README.md

 ## Color filters

-Each digital camera brands has its own color filters but the most common known is the **Bayern Filter** or palette.
+Each digital camera brands has its own color filters but the most common known is the **Bayer Filter** or palette.
 This filter is placed at the top of our photosites cavities and they will only let in the corresponding color.

 | Name | Pattern Size | Image |
 |-----|-----|-----|